AAA dropping some Florida property insurance policyholders

 AAA has announced it is not renewing a very small percentage of higher exposure homeowner's policies.
 The announcement comes days after Farmers Insurance announced it would be canceling policies in Florida, impacting about 100,000 policyholders.

+SEE MORE: Homeowner insurance rates skyrocket in waterfront areas in the South

-"It's just going to make the market more of a monopoly than the ability to have a lot of different choices, so the less choices we have, there's not much else we can do," said Carter.
+"It's just going to make the market more of a monopoly than the ability to have a lot of different choices, so the less choices we have, you know, there's not much we can do," Carter said.

-"The catastrophic 2022 hurricane season drastically raised operational costs for providers," AAA said in a statement.
+AAA said in a statement that last year's hurricane season "drastically raised operational costs for providers."

-"We do live in a state that has natural disasters and we need to be able to protect ourselves when those things occur," Carter said.
-"So that is a concern, and if insurance companies aren't going to help support us when we're in need, that’s going to be a problem for everyone."
+"That is a concern, and if insurance companies aren't going to help support us when we're in need, you know, that's going to be a problem for everyone," Carter said.

 For insurance agents, they've seen this insurance market change drastically over the past few years.

-"Three years ago, you're looking at maybe a 5-10% kind of annual rate increase and now it's become like, 'Man you are so lucky that you got a 35% rate increase because at least you got a renewal offer," said Jake Holehouse, principal insurance agent at HH Insurance Group.
+"Three years ago, it was, you know, you're looking at maybe a 5-10% kind of annual rate increase and now it's become like, 'Man you are so lucky that you got a 35% rate increase because at least you got a renewal offer,'" Jake Holehouse, principal insurance agent at HH Insurance Group, said.

 AAA said it will help customers find alternate coverage.